Root microbiome: Assembly mechanisms

 There is an ongoing debate regarding what mechanisms are responsible for assembling individual microbes into communities.
 There are two primary competing hypotheses.
 One is that "everything is everywhere, but the environment selects," meaning biotic and abiotic factors pose the only constraints, through natural selection, to which microbes colonize what environments.
-This is called the niche hypothesis, and its counterpart is the hypothesis that neutral processes, such as distance and geographic barriers to dispersal, control microbial community assembly when taxa are equally fit within an environment.
+This is called the niche hypothesis.
+Its counterpart is the hypothesis that neutral processes, such as distance and geographic barriers to dispersal, control microbial community assembly when taxa are equally fit within an environment.
 In this hypothesis, differences between individual taxa in modes and reach of dispersal explain the differences in microbial communities of different environments.
 Most likely, both natural selection and neutral processes affect microbial community assembly, though certain microbial taxa may be more restricted by one process or the other depending on their physiological restrictions and mode of dispersion.

 Microbial dispersal mechanisms include wind, water, and hitchhiking on more mobile macrobes.
 Microbial dispersion is difficult to study, and little is known about its effect on microbial community assembly relative to the effect of abiotic and biotic assembly mechanisms, particularly in roots.
-For this reason only assembly mechanisms that fit within the niche hypothesis are discussed below.
+For this reason, only assembly mechanisms that fit within the niche hypothesis are discussed below.

-The taxa within root microbial communities seem to be drawn from the surrounding soil, though the relative abundance of various taxa may differ greatly from those found in bulk soil due to unique niches in the root and rhizosphere.
+The taxa within root microbial communities seem to be partly drawn from the surrounding soil, though the relative abundance of various taxa may differ greatly from those found in bulk soil due to unique niches in the root and rhizosphere.

+Recent evidence shows that seed-transmitted bacteria contribute significantly to the composition of the root microbiome.
+In wheat, they can dominate over soil-derived microbes and structure the rhizosphere community through niche partitioning and facilitation.
+These bacteria possess traits that allow them to degrade root-derived compounds and support the growth of other microbes, highlighting the importance of seed microbiota in microbial succession and community assembly within the rhizosphere.

 Biotic assembly mechanisms

 Different parts of the root are associated with different microbial communities.
-For example, fine roots, root tips, and the main root are all associated with different communities, and the rhizosphere, root surface, and root tissue are all associated with different communities, likely due to the unique chemistry and nutrient status of each of these regions.
-Additionally different plant species, and even different cultivars, harbor different microbial communities, probably due to host specific immune responses and differences in carbon root exudates.
+For example, fine roots, root tips, and the main root are all associated with different communities, and the rhizosphere, root surface, and root tissue are all associated with different communities, likely due to the unique chemistry and nutrient status of each of these regions, which differ from those of the bulk soil.
+For instance, root exudates provide specific carbon compounds that are enriched in the rhizosphere, selecting for microbial taxa with matching metabolic traits and shaping root-associated communities accordingly.
+Additionally, different plant species, and even different cultivars, harbor different microbial communities, probably due to host specific immune responses and differences in carbon root exudates.
 Host age affects root microbial community composition, likely for similar reasons as host identity.
 The identity of neighboring vegetation has also been shown to impact a host plant's root microbial community composition.